Shadytreez/TwitchTextToUwW/README.md

 # TwitchTextToUwW
-A chat bot for twitch that change text given and return back the same text but in uwu format
+A chat bot for twitch that change text given and return back the same text but in uwu format using ChatGPT

+## Technolgy Used
+1. Twitch chat api
+2. ChatGPT

 ## Set up
 1. Download node.js if you don't have it installed.